 It is the only furniture I ever remember her having.
 My older brothers may remember some previous to this.
 Mom had the king size bed, night stand and two dressers.

 My brother took the king sized bed.
 I didn't want it because I always thought that it took up too much space in the bedroom.
-My guy and I now sleep in the what was mom's room ~the very room where she died.
+I now sleep in the what was mom's room ~the very room where she died.
 Some people think this is kind of creepy.
 We don't.
 After all, it is the master bedroom (small as it is).
 Also, Mom did not die in her king size bed.
 She became bedridden about 2 weeks before she died and Hospice provided a hospital bed to be brought to the house for her comfort.
 That was when my brother took the king sized to his house- it had to go somewhere; and he had the big room in which to put it.

 Click on the image to enlarge.
 It says: